Open-Systems-Pharmacology/OSMOSES/Documentation/Modularization-concept.md

 - **Building Block (BB)**: Specific model parts that, combined together, create a full model structure.
 See documentation on [building blocks](https://docs.open-systems-pharmacology.org/working-with-mobi/mobi-documentation/building-block-concepts).
 - **Module**: A set of BB
   - _PK-Sim module_: A module based on a PK-Sim PBPK model.
 As best practice, a PK-Sim module should not be modified.
 Instead, all changes/extensions to the model should be done in extension modules.
 A PK-Sim module is converted into an extension module when edited by the user.
-  - _Extension module_: (xModule) Editable modules that contain any changes to the model structure made by the user.
+  - _Extension module_: Editable modules that contain any changes to the model structure made by the user.

 - **PK-Sim snapshot**: part of the PK-Sim module allowing the re-creation of the PK-Sim module.
 - **Model**: A combination of modules.